Crispy120286/mythic/content/Session Notes/Act 3. The First Life Arc/Session 41 - 2024-10-24 - The Temple of Sekhmet.md

 The sphynx moves aside and we move forward.
 We see Sekhmet lounging on a throne in the middle of a room.
 She laughs.

-She lazily lifts a claw and it leaves a massive scratch on Orist's back.
+She lazily lifts a claw and it leaves a massive scratch on [[Orist Zinnorin|Orist]]'s back.
 She calls him over with one claw.
 She slides off of her dais.
-We've seen the grove maiden and the stray god of loss and the hobgoblin chief.
+We've seen [[the grove maiden]] and the stray god of loss and the hobgoblin chief.
 Our understanding of the gods is shallow.
 This is a major deity of an ancient pantheon with followers on worlds far away from Golarion.

-"Your Divinity, Sekhmet, We come seeking Ragnorra's sign.
+"Your Divinity, Sekhmet, We come seeking [[Ragnorra]]'s sign.
 We tracked her down and hope to defeat her."

 Damn she's drunk.
 She fell asleep.

 She doesn't know where the sign is.
 She does give us permission to search the pharaohs room.
 We see one room of gold, another in obsidian.

 We enter the gold room.
 The pharaohs room is bare, he was robbed.
-On the zenith on the capstone is Ragnorra's sign.
+On the zenith on the capstone is [[Ragnorra]]'s sign.

 I begin to read the sign.